 Andrew D. Bernstein / NHLI via Getty Images

-Montgomery is wearing blackface and at one point, Hanks jokes "Ladies and gentlemen, a celebrity in our midst.
+At one point in the video, Hanks jokes, "Ladies and gentlemen, a celebrity in our midst.
 Who would have thought that Bill O'Reilly would join us?"